 The solstices axle or summer-winter orientation, implies the spring point between them, thus setting the cultural time-frame in Age Taurus1, Age Taurus2, Age Aries, or Age Pisces.
 This time-frame is usually the Age or transitional era before the work.

 The vertical or horizontal plane (or cardinal direction on building sites) may confirm one of the polar axles.

 The general theme is revealed by the presence of typology features in their usual place, as well as attached to some of the other types.
 All five layers of structural expression are subconscious to artists, architects, builders and members of any culture.

-The analysis score was __/70 attributes, __/20 axial points, _/5 polar markers, _/2 planar or cardinal orientations, _/3 thematic features; total __/100, minus __ extra characters off the axial grid; total __%, usually in a sigma curve variation from 40% to 80%. [update; the data formula changed slightly in 2018, and changed again in 2019, as new recurrent features of subconscious behaviour were revealed and added to analyses.
+The analysis could be scored as __/70 attributes, __/20 axial points, _/5 polar markers, _/2 planar or cardinal orientations, _/3 thematic features; total __/100, minus __ extra characters off the axial grid; total __%, usually in a sigma curve variation from 40% to 80%.
+[Update; The data formula changed slightly in 2018, and changed again in 2019, as new recurrent features of subconscious behaviour were revealed and added to analyses.
 See an update in the paper Blueprint, on http://www.edmondfurter.wordpress.com).

 Ironies in art censorship

 Several ironies are raised by the UCT banning or denouncement of the pseudo-San styled Smuts House window by Pippa Skotnes.
 Visual censorship could be labelled blank-facing, after the Johnny Clegg song ‘Hasiem Bonanga’ (I may not see his face), about the former censoring of photographs of Nelson Mandela.
 The ironies include:

 - Smuts was an active campaigner for finding and curating indigenous history and culture (as in the Mapungubwe saga), however patronising the initiative turned out to be in practice.
 Mob rule over the arts, as in the French, British and Russian Revolutions, and now in the education revolution, are strong versions of patronising, or acculturation (ironically largely to a blank wall that could be labelled ‘under development’ or ‘watch this space’), by enforcing ‘kangaroo court’ decisions on public art and thus on the cultural record.